Data Protection Help! Sheet

 3. What principles should govern how we handle personal information and how are we ensuring that our policies and practices are compliant?

-Whether or not you are required to provide notification that you are handling personal information, your organisation's policies and practices must still comply with eight enforceable principles of good information handling practice.
+Whether or not you are required to register and pay the data protection fee, your organisation's policies and practices must still comply with the six data protection principles.

 - Accurate and up to date;

-For personal information to be considered fairly processed, at least one of the several extra conditions must be met.
-For example:
+For personal information to be considered fairly and lawfully processed, you must meet at least one of the following:

-- Having the explicit consent of the individual;
+- You have the consent of the individual for the processing;

-- Needing to process the information in order to protect the vital interests of the individual or another person; and
+- You need to process the information in order to protect life;

-For more information about the conditions for processing click here.
+For more information about the lawful bases for processing click here.

 - race or ethnicity;